-Informative note: The first two octets of the NAL unit or NAL-unit-like structure carried in the PACI payload are not included in the PACI payload.
+Informative note: The first two octets of the NAL unit or NAL-unit-like structure carried in the PACI payload are not

+Wang, et al Expires December 2, 2015 [Page 40] included in the PACI payload.
 Rather, the respective values are copied in locations of the PayloadHdr of the RTP packet.
 This design offers two advantages: first, the overall structure of the payload header is preserved, i.e. there is no special case of payload header structure that needs to be implemented for PACI.
 Second, no additional overhead is introduced.